-The lower rate of conviction can be largely attributed to out of court efforts made by the prosecution and defence counsel to resolve these offences outside of trial.
-Indeed, at Oykhman Criminal Defence we have resolved hundreds of drug charges through a number of pre-trial resolutions that have allowed our client to avoid the stressful and terrifying experience of going to trial while ensuring they did not receive a criminal record.
+At Oykhman Criminal Defence we have resolved hundreds of drug charges through a number of pre-trial resolutions that have allowed our client to avoid the stressful and terrifying experience of going to trial while ensuring they did not receive a criminal record.
 Once we are retained, we will go through your case and identify any weaknesses or issues with the evidence against you.
-We will typically use this information in early case resolution meetings with the Crown prosecutor to persuade the Crown to divert our client or to join us in an application for a discharge.
+We will typically use this information in early case resolution meetings with the Crown prosecutor to persuade the Crown to divert our client out of the courts or to join us in an application for a discharge.

 Some examples of pre-trial diversions include Alternative Measures or Mental Health Diversion.
 Upon the successful completion of these programs, the Crown will withdraw the charges against you, and you will be able to walk away from your charge with no criminal record.
 If you are not eligible for either of these programs, you might be a good candidate for a discharge and can avoid a criminal record even after you have been found guilty of the offence.
 To find out more about pre-trial diversions or discharges, please visit our FAQ and our Resolutions page.

 If you think that you might want to pursue pre-trial diversion or make a discharge application, it is often helpful to seek drug addiction counseling as soon as possible.
 Seeking counseling is not indicative of your guilt, but is a very effective way of showing the Crown and the court that you are remorseful about your actions and that it would not be productive for you to receive a criminal record for this offence.
-In Edmonton, Alberta Health Services offers drug addictions counseling services that are well regarded by our courts.
+In Victoria, numerous agencies offer drug addictions counseling services that are well regarded by our courts.
 Contact them as soon as possible so that we will be in a stronger position to negotiate an effective resolution to your charges.
 If you have any questions about specific counselling options please do not hesitate to contact one of our Criminal Defence Lawyers at our Victoria office.

-The Edmonton Police Service also undertakes large-scale drug investigations that can be conducted by the EPS Drug Section.
-The EPS Drug Section can employ a variety of tactics such as surveillance, confidential informants or undercover agents to provide them with information about offender activity.
+The Victoria Police Department also undertakes large-scale drug investigations that are often conducted by the VPD Strike Force.
+The VPD Strike Force employs a variety of tactics such as surveillance, confidential informants or undercover agents to provide them with information about offending activity.
 This information can subsequently be used to obtain a warrant to search your property, and can be used to obtain grounds for your arrest.
 Once you have been arrested and charged with a drug offence, the matter is passed on to a Federal Crown prosecutor who will take over the prosecution of your case.

-If you have been arrested for a minor drug offence like simple possession, it is likely the case that you will be released by the police shortly after your arrest.
-Prior to releasing you they will have given you some documents that will direct you to attend court, and that will direct you to attend a police station for the purposes of fingerprinting.
-In Edmonton, fingerprinting takes place at the Edmonton Police Headquarters at 962-103A Avenue, Edmonton AB, T5H 0H7.
+If you have been arrested for a minor drug offence like simple possession, you will likely be released by the police shortly after your arrest.
+Prior to releasing you they will have given you some documents that will direct you to attend court, and to attend a police station for the purposes of fingerprinting.
+In Victoria fingerprinting normally takes place at the VPD Headquarters at 850 Caledonia Ave.
 You will also have additional conditions imposed on you that might require you to remain within the jurisdiction, keep the peace and be of good behavior, and to abstain from drugs and alcohol.
-It is vital that you do as you are directed, for if you are caught violating any of the conditions of your release, you will be arrested and charged with a new criminal offence.
+It is vital that you follow all conditions, because if you are caught violating any of the conditions of your release, you will be arrested and charged with a new criminal offence.